mkmacho/qualitative-interviews/README.md

 making use of the remote DockerHub image builds which we mentioned previously.

-Your remote machine will now forward requests to port 8000 onto port 80 on which the Docker container is listening, thereby processing remote requests.
+Your remote machine will now forward requests to port 8000 onto port 80 on which the Docker container is listening, thereby processing requests.

 ### Serverless

-To run the application serverless on AWS you will need to create an AWS account if you do not yet have one and download (public and secret) access keys.
+To run the application serverless on AWS you will need to create an AWS account if you do not yet have one, and download (public and secret) access keys.
 With these command line interface keys, simply run

 ```bash
 ./serverless-setup.sh <AWS_PUBLIC_ACCESS_KEY> <AWS_SECRET_ACCESS_KEY> <AWS_REGION>`